ilmax/site/content/posts/import-many-terraform/index.md

 ImportIfNotExists 'module.environment.azurerm_resource_group.hub_rg' "/subscriptions/$subscriptionId/resourceGroups/$hubResourceGroupName"
 ```

-This allows me to quickly import resources and run and re-run the same over and over without worring about re-importing a resource that's already part of the state.
+This allows me to quickly import resources and run and re-run the same over and over without worrying about re-importing a resource that's already part of the state.

 On top of that you can make the script reusable for all environments with some minimal modifications, what I have to change for each environment are the following: (your mileage may vary depending on the resources you use)